 If your pet is missing, give us a call at 518-891-0017 or email us at email@example.com to file a report.
 See below for the information to include about the pet under item 1.
 We want to do everything we can to make sure pets are returned home.

 If you've found a lost pet, please give us a call at 518-891-0017 and check our lost animal listings HERE.

 To avoid the heartbreak of losing your pet and not having them return home, see the following list for tips to increase the likelihood of a happy reunion:

 Make sure your pet has proper identification on a collar or harness:

-- Name Tag make sure to have a current home and/or cell phone number on it.
+- Name Tag to make sure to have a current home and/or cell phone number on it.

-- Rabies Tag issued to you by a veterinarian when your pet receives their rabies vaccination.
+- Rabies Tag issued to you by a veterinarian when your pet receives its rabies vaccination.

 If your pet is lost, the following list can help get them back home: